isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 - Place of residence; or
 - Hotel of choice.

-Travellers without a suitable place of residence may [self-isolate](https://sha.org.sg/air-travel-pass) at a hotel found in this [non-exhaustive list](https://sha.org.sg/hotel-accommodation).
+Travellers without a suitable place of residence may <a href="https://sha.org.sg/air-travel-pass" target="_blank">self-isolate</a> at a hotel found in this <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list</a>.
 Before a booking is made, travellers should check and ensure that the hotel can accommodate guests who are self-isolating for their COVID-19 Polymerase Chain Reaction Test (“PCR Test”) result.
 During this period of self-isolation, the traveller is prohibited from leaving their accommodations.

 ### Stage 5: End of Self-isolation period

 &#9744;  <i><b>A) Release from self-isolation</b></i>

 Travellers may only leave their accommodation only **after** a negative result of the COVID-19 test taken on arrival in Singapore is conveyed.
 The result could be released to the traveller via a call, email, or SMS.
-Travellers with Singpass may also view their results via the [HealthHub App](https://www.healthhub.sg/HealtheServices).
+Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

-Travellers who test positive for COVID-19 will and must receive [medical treatment](/health/covidtreatment).
+Travellers who test positive for COVID-19 will and must receive <a href="/health/covidtreatment" target="_blank">medical treatment</a>.
 The prevailing treatment charges will apply.

 &#9744;  <i><b>B) Advisory on prevailing COVID-19 management in Singapore</b></i>